 20something years later, I found myself in Thailand.

-Anyone who has ever lived there can tell you that dogs run the streets at night.
+Anyone who has ever lived in, or visited, Thailand can tell you that dogs run the streets at night.
 They roam the streets in packs and seemingly operate with complete impunity.
 Yes, it’s the perfect place to go when you’re scared of dogs.

 The thing I admire most about Thai people is that they don’t appear to fear anything.
 Everyone is scared of something, but the only thing I know of that scares Thais is being accused of bad-mouthing the king.